rmasiniexpert/resume/index.md

 ### Why sell the same message for everyone?

 Everybody is equal to everyone?
 Of course not!
-So *why do you keep investing money with marketing ads that send teh same message for everybody?*
+So *why do you keep investing money with marketing ads that send the same message for everybody?*

 A.I. it's transforming the advertisement industry, automating tasks and learining from customer feedback.